Theory and Architecture of Syndrome-Resolved Logical Gates: Proof of Theorem 2

+From the second to third line, we have used the fact that operators consisting of logical operators ($\bar{Q}$ and $\bar{V}_{\bm s}$) and those consisting only of stabilizers and/or destabilizers ($E_{\bm s}$ and $\Pi_{\bm s}$) commute with each other.
+Now decompose a logical state as

-where $c_{\bar{P}}$ is the coefficient that encodes the logical information of the state.
-Since $U$ is a weak transversal gate, the probability of obtaining a syndrome invoked by $E_{\hat{\bm s}}$ is independent of the input logical state.
-Concretely, the probability of obtaining $\hat{\bm s}$ can be expressed without dependence on $\{c_{\bar{P}}\}$ as
+where $c_{\bar{Q}}$ is the coefficient that encodes the logical information of the state.
+By combining Eqs.~\eqref{eq:trace-eval},~\eqref{eq:logical_state} we find that the probability of obtaining the syndrome $s$ is independent of the logical state, since $ {\rm Tr}[\Pi_{\bm s} U \bar{\rho}U^\dagger] = p_{\bm s}. $ Concretely, by denoting syndrome measurement channel as $\mathcal{M}$ and the unitary channel as $\mathcal{U}$, we find that